Two-Person Bargaining when the Disagreement Point is Private Information: The model

+We note that, since the players already know their types at the start of the interaction and each one can unilaterally enforce disagreement, only mechanisms that are \textit{individually rational} (IR), i.e., that satisfy $ U_{i}^{\mu }(t_{i})\geq t_{i}$ for all $t_{i}\in T_{i}$ and $i=1,2$, can actually be implemented.
+Although IR can, therefore, be seen as a necessary\ requirement for feasibility, some of our results do not depend on this assumption and we will mention this property only when we actually need it.

 We will mainly be interested in \textit{efficient mechanisms}.
 An efficient mechanism generates a Pareto efficient outcome with probability 1.
-Efficiency is a very desirable property: if it does not hold, then the players know that they have an incentive to renegotiate the outcome once their types have been revealed.
-When the players can commit to never renegotiate, inefficiency may not be a problem, but it certainly is when such a commitment possibility is absent.
+Efficiency is a very desirable property: if $\mu $ is inefficient, then players know from the\ start that, if they accept $\mu$, with positive probability, they will have an incentive to renegotiate; foreseeing this they\ may reject this mechanism.
+This argument has special force if $f$ has full support, since in that case, the players even know a range of outcomes to which they could renegotiate.

 \begin{df} Mechanism $\mu $ is efficient if $\Pr_{f}\{t:u^{\mu }(t)\in \partial U\}=1$.
-It is strongly efficient if $u^{\mu }(t)\in \partial U$ for all $t$. \end{df}
+It is strongly efficient if $u^{\mu }(t)\in \partial U$ for all $t\in T$. \end{df}

-In a bargaining game $\Gamma $ as defined above, there exist many efficient mechanisms; for example, in the linear case, any constant mechanism $\mu \equiv \alpha a_{1}+(1-\alpha )a_{2}$ with $\alpha \approx \alpha _{0}$ is strongly efficient.
-Our core question is how we can select from this set of efficient mechanisms.